After Breast Augmentation

-Many of Dr. Sorokin's breast enlargement patients from New Jersey and Philadelphia have questions about their results.
-The way your breasts look immediately after surgery is not the way they will look when your recovery is complete.
+Many of the women who visit Dr. Sorokin from Philadelphia and New Jersey for breast augmentation have questions about their results.
+It's important to know, the way your breasts look immediately after surgery is not the way they will look when your recovery is complete.
 Changes take place in the body to create a more natural-looking result.
 These changes can include reduction in the appearance of scarring and settling of your implants.

-To learn more about what to expect after surgery, request a consultation with Dr. Sorokin in Cherry HIll.
+To learn more about what to expect after breast enlargement in New Jersey, request a consultation with Dr. Sorokin in Cherry HIll.

 When will I look perfect?